When Life Changes — Even the Good Kind — It Can Be a Lot to Navigate Alone

 - Managing and stabilizing relationships during transitions

-If anxiety is also showing up during this time, you may find additional support here: Anxiety Therapy for Overthinking, Anxiety & Worry.
+If anxiety is also showing up during this time, you may find additional support here: Anxiety Therapy-Relief from Overthinking, Constant Worry & Uncertainty.

 My approach is warm, practical and collaborative.
 We’ll work at your pace, with the focus on what you actually need in that moment — whether it’s emotional support, practical tools or both.